sangram-sethi/Axiom-pulse/README.md

   - **Search:** Global search by name/symbol with shared state across desktop & mobile nav.
   - **Phase filters:** Pills above table filter blocks of tokens (`new`, `final`, `migrated`, `watchlist`).

+- **Pagination**
+  - Client-side pagination with a default page size of 10 rows.
+  - “Showing X–Y of Z” summary and “Previous / Next” controls.
+  - Buttons are keyboard-focusable, with proper disabled states at the edges.
+  - Helps keep DOM size small and interactions snappy even as the dataset grows.

 ### 2.2.
 Interaction patterns (popover / tooltip / modals)

 - **Popovers**